andrewcmyers/lwon/README.md

   height: 69
   friends: [ alice, bob ]
   state: New Mexico
+  # Note: No leading whitespace in the second line of the credo.
   credo: "Do unto others as you
           would have them do unto you."
+  # Note: values can be complex data with nested arrays and dictionaries.
   pets [ { name: fido, species: dog },
          { name: tom, species: cat } ]
 }